6 Common Myths About Learning and Thinking Differences

 Myth #3: People who learn and think differently aren’t smart.

-Fact: People who learn and think differently are just as smart as their peers.
+Fact: Having learning differences doesn’t mean people aren’t smart.
 They can be gifted, too.
 But they may struggle in school or at work because of their differences.
 And that can lead others to wrongly assume that people with ADHD, dyslexia, or other differences aren’t intelligent.